Coworking team brainstorming process in modern loft tablet

 • A photocopy of both sides of your Permanent Resident Card

-Applicants may be required to submit additional documentation as well, depending on application category.
+Applicants may be required to submit additional documentation as well, depending on the application category.
 For example, you may need to gather and attach such documents as:

 • Birth certificate